Russel88/DAtest/README.md

 outcome can also be numeric.

+*The function automatically uses multiple CPUs for fast execution* The methods run in parallel, and by default the number of cores used is one less than available.
+This can be changed with the `cores` argument.
+`cores = 1` will turn off parallel computing.
+If the function is terminated before ending you might get the following warning:

+    closing unused connection X (...)

+This can safely be ignored.

+If you have terminated the function before it ended and your computer runs slow, you might wan't to call `closeAllConnections()`. **WARNING:**
+This might affect other R process you have running!
+Alternatively, restart R.

 #### *If you have a paired/blocked experimental design:*

 E.g. repeated samples from same patients, or control/treatments inside